Pancreatic & Liver Procedures

 What is a Pancreatic Pseudocyst?

 A pancreatic pseudocyst is a sac of fluid that has collected on or around the pancreas.
 The sac is usually composed of pancreatic fluid that has leaked out of the pancreatic duct, scar tissue, and blood.

 A pancreatic pseudocyst most often develops after an attack of acute or chronic pancreatitis or as a result of abdominal trauma.

-Treatment of a Pancreatic Pseudocyst
+How is a Pancreatic Pseudocyst Treated?

 Most pancreatic pseudocysts present no symptoms and go away on their own.
 Surgical treatment is only necessary for a pancreatic pseudocyst that remains for more than a month and have a diameter of more than 5 centimeters.
 Other treatment options may include the following:

 - Endoscopic drainage